What is happening at cityLAB?

 The exhibition will open on Thursday, December 5th, at 8pm at UCLA, Perloff Hall, Double Height Space.

-cityLAB ORGANIZED AN EDUCATION WORKFORCE HOUSING (EWH) PANEL AT SCANPH ANNAUL FALL CONFERENCE
+cityLAB ORGANIZED AN EDUCATION WORKFORCE HOUSING (EWH) PANEL AT SCANPH ANNUAL FALL CONFERENCE

 In October, cityLAB organized an Education Workforce Housing (EWH) Panel at SCANPH annual fall conference.
 The conference, which is Southern California’s largest regional affordable housing conference, welcomed cityLAB’s Dana Cuff, Manos Proussaloglou, and associates Jane Blumfield - Senior Fellow at cityLAB, Lara Regus - Senior VP Real Estate Development, Connie Chung - Managing Partner with HR&A Advisors and Richard Barrera - Chief Advisor to California Superintendent Tony Thurmond and Board Trustee to San Diego Unified.
 This impressive panel discussed cityLAB’s EWH research, legislation AB2295, San Diego affordable housing examples, education administrator considerations, and the future of affordable housing in California to over a hundred participants and housing advocates.